-For users experiencing difficulty with the system recognizing their voice commands or numbers, the UConnectTM system Voice Training feature may be used.
-To enter this training mode, follow one of the two procedures:
+For users experiencing difficulty with the system recognizing their voice commands or numbers, the uconnect® phone Voice Training feature may be used.
+To enter this training mode, follow one of the two following procedures:

-From outside the UConnect ${}^{{\ensuremath{\mathsf{TM}}}}$ mode (e.g. from radio mode)
+From outside the uconnect® phone mode (e.g., from radio mode):

-- Press and hold the "Voice Recognition" button for 5 seconds until the session begins, or, - Press the "Voice Recognition" button and say "Setup, Voice Training" command.
+- Press and hold the VOICE RECOGNITION button for five seconds until the session begins, or, - Press the VOICE RECOGNITION button and say the "Setup, Voice Training" command.

-Repeat the words and phrases when prompted by the UConnectTM system.
-For best results, the Voice Training session should be completed when the vehicle is parked, engine running, all windows closed, and the blower fan switched off.
+Repeat the words and phrases when prompted by the uconnect® phone.
+For best results, the Voice Training session should be completed when the vehicle is parked with the engine running, all windows closed, and the blower fan switched off.